 The point here is to recognize what and how the current situation shows (i.e. before a measure) and after (post) the measure, as a repetition in order to secure the output.

-That is the part where it is very different from shadow coaching and personal position determination.
+This is how it is very different from shadow coaching and personal position determination.
 This is really about the comparison between start and output.

 In the case of workplace support after a measure, be it coaching or training, there is a comparison with what has been learned.
-How did the person take up the topics!
-How does she/he implement them!
-Where is still potential!
+How did the person take up the topics?
+How does she/he implement them?
+Where is there still potential?
 The feedback then takes place in a one-to-one conversation.

 So, it can be seen almost like lessons learned.
 How did the transfer from theory to practice work?
-Where is still room for improvement?
-Sometimes this also leads to a continuation, expansion or addition to the previous training program.
+Where is there still room for improvement?
+Sometimes this also leads to a continuation, expansion, or addition of/to the previous training program.
 This is also a good way of working out step-by-step plans.